How Did the Wellington Real Estate Market Do In 2023?

 As mortgage interest rates rose in 2022 and 2023, many homebuyers expected a substantial drop in home prices in 2023.
 However, the anticipated “drop” never happened.
 Yes, the number of home sales in 2023 decreased compared to previous years, and even the median sales price dropped by 1.4% but those statistics don’t paint a clear picture of what’s been taking place in the Wellington real estate market.
 Let’s take a closer look at what actually happened in 2023.

 Number of Home Sales

-Buyer profiles really didn’t change.
-Cash buyers remained the exact same and accounted for 29% of home buyers.
-Conventional buyers went down 1%, from 57% down to 56%.
-While FHA buyers went up 1% from 9% to 10%.
+Buyer profiles were strong in 2023!
+Cash buyers accounted for 49% of home sales while conventionally financed buyers made up 43% and FHA buyers came in at 3%.
 The remaining buyers (VA, owner financing, assumable, exchange, and other) accounted for 5%.

 Median Sales Price

 Wellington’s median sales price in 2023 was $669,500, a slight decrease from 2022, which was $679,000.
 However, we had a lot more challenges in 2023, mortgage interest rates were at an all-time high, and home inventory remained extremely low.

 Days on market went from 14 days in 2022 up to 23 days in 2023, which is not a huge increase at all considering in previous years it easily took double that amount of time to sell a house in a “normal” seller’s market.